Monoidal Reverse Differential Categories: Monoidal Reverse Differential Categories

 Now we compute one of the snake equations:

 The proof for the other snake equation is similar.
 So we conclude that $(A, \cup_A, \cap_A)$ is a self-dual object, and that $\mathbb{X}$ is a self-dual compact closed category. \end{proof}

-Even if the coalgebra modality does not have the Seely isomorphisms, it is still possible to show that for each of the fibres $\mathcal{L}_\oc[X]$ every object is self-dual.
+Even if the coalgebra modality does not have the Seely isomorphisms, it is still possible to show that in each of the fibres $\mathcal{L}_\oc[X]$ every object is self-dual.
 However, the computations in the proof are more complicated and not necessarily more enlightening.
 So we will omit the proof and simply provide the construction.
-In the fibre $\mathcal{L}_\oc[X]$, the cup is a map $\cup^X_A: \oc X \otimes A \otimes A \to k$ defined as follows:
+In the fibre $\mathcal{L}_\oc[X]$, the cup is the map $\cup^X_A: \oc X \otimes A \otimes A \to k$ defined as follows:

 while the cap $\cap^X_A: \oc X \to A \otimes A$ is defined as the dagger in the fibre of the cap: $\cap^X_A := {\cup^X_A}^{\dagger[X]}$.